Diversity Scholarship for JambaLAya Kidlit Conference

 The submission must be from an original work written in English for young readers and may not be under contract.
 The applicant must be over 18, be unpublished (self-published is not considered published for this scholarship), and should not yet have representation by an agent.

-All applications will be accepted via e-mail only between November 1 and January 21, 2017 at email@example.com and must include the following:
+All applications will be accepted via e-mail year-round through January 7 of the calendar year of the conference at email@example.com and must include the following:

 In the reference line: DIVERSITY SCHOLARSHIP